Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Summary of Datasets

 \section{Summary of Datasets}

-\cref{tab:datasets} summarizes the details of the five VSR benchmarks used in our study.
-We curate the five benchmarks by sampling from three large-scale publicly available biological datasets, including iNaturalist \cite{inat2021}, Species196 \cite{he2024species196}, and FungiTastic \cite{picek2025fungitastic}.
-Specifically, we sample 200 classes from the Aves subset \cite{semi-aves} of iNaturalist for the Aves benchmark.
-From Species196 \cite{he2024species196}, by excluding classes with ambiguous class names and classes with less than 20 labeled images to ensure at least 4 test images per class, we sample 78 out of the official 146 classes for the Insecta benchmark, 20 out of the official 41 classes for Weeds, and 7 out of the official 9 classes for Mollusca.
-From the training images of the resulting classes, we randomly sample $K$-shot ($K = 4, 8, 16$) labeled data with three random seeds.
-We evaluate all methods on the official test set corresponding to the sampled classes for each benchmark. \cref{fig:handpicked_examples} in the main paper shows visual examples from each benchmark.
+\cref{tab:datasets} summarizes the details of the benchmarks used in our study.
+We obtain the five main VSR benchmarks from three large-scale publicly available biological datasets, including iNaturalist~\cite{inat2021}, Species196~\cite{he2023species196}, and FungiTastic~\cite{picek2025fungitastic}.
+Specifically, we keep the 200 classes from the Aves subset~\cite{semi-aves} of iNaturalist for the Aves benchmark.
+From Species196~\cite{he2023species196}, we sample classes that contain at least 20 labeled images, allowing 16-shot training and at least 4 remaining images for reliable evaluation.
+This results in 78 classes for Insecta, 20 classes for Weeds, and 7 classes for Mollusca.
+From the training images of the selected classes, we randomly sample $K$-shot ($K = 4, 8, 16$) labeled data with three random seeds 1, 2, and 3 for our few-shot learning setup.
+We evaluate all methods on a held-out test set for each benchmark. \cref{fig:handpicked_examples} shows visual examples from each VSR benchmark.